 A person must be medically in need of long-term care services as determined by the Pre-Admission Screening (PAS).

 Freedom To Work

-The customer must be determined disabled or to have a severe impairment by the Disability Determination Services Administration (DDSA).
+The customer must be determined to have a disability by the Disability Determination Services Administration (DDSA) to qualify for Freedom To Work under the Basic Coverage Group (MA402).